 For generations, African men have gathered in barber shops.
 Sometimes they have haircuts, sometimes they listen, more often than not they talk.
 Barber shops are confession boxes, political platforms, preacher-pulpits, and football pitches… places to go for unofficial advice, and to keep in touch with the world.

 Fuel has produced Inua Ellams’ work for theatre since his debut play nine years ago.
-Barber Shop Chronicles is a heart-warming, hilarious and insightful new play, set in Johannesburg, Harare, Kampala, Lagos, Accra and London.
-The play invites the audience into a uniquely masculine environment where the banter may be barbed, but the truth always telling.
+Barber Shop Chronicles is a heart-warming, hilarious, and insightful new play, set in Johannesburg, Harare, Kampala, Lagos, Accra, and London.
+The play invited the audience into a uniquely masculine environment where the banter may be barbed, but the truth always telling.

 Co-commissioned by Fuel and the National Theatre.
-Development funded by Arts Council England with the support of Fuel, National Theatre Studio, West Yorkshire Playhouse, The Binks Trust, British Council ZA, Oran Mor and A Play, a Pie and a Pint.
+Development funded by Arts Council England with the support of Fuel, National Theatre Studio, Leeds Playhouse, The Binks Trust, British Council ZA, Oran Mor and A Play, a Pie and a Pint.

 To read about the first iteration of this project, see Inua Ellams’ Fast Cuts and Snapshots

 Aline David – Movement Director

 Lekan Lawal/Stella Odunlami – Associate Directors

 Louis Hammond CDG – Casting Director